We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 - PRD to code.
 That spec went straight into Claude Code, which scaffolded the app while we narrated what was happening.

 - AI imagery, compared live.
-We ran the same image prompt through Gemini, ChatGPT, and Higgsfield side by side and picked winners on the spot.
+We ran the same image prompt through Gemini, ChatGPT, and Higgsfield side by side and picked the winners on the spot.

 "I was amazed to see a working POC of an idea from the audience come together live."